t9md/atom-goto-scope/README.md

 1. Determine exact scope name using `editor:log-cursor-scope` from command palette.
 2. Then add your custom command in `init.coffee`.

-In following example, define custom goto command that let you goto `new` keyword.

 ```coffeescript
 # In your init.coffee